-The Prism is the annual student writing and art competition at Ferris State University sponsored by the Department of Languages and Literature.
-Any current FSU student is eligible.
-There are cash prizes in each category, and winners will be honored at an awards banquet in the spring as well as in print in The Prism journal published in the fall.
+The Prism is the annual student writing and art competition at Ferris State University, sponsored by the Department of English, Literature, and World Languages.
+Any current FSU student is eligible, and judging takes place each spring.
+There are cash prizes in each category, and winners will be honored at an awards ceremony in the spring as well as in print in The Prism journal published in the fall.

 Entries are considered in the following categories: